gem/oq-engine/doc/scenario-from-shakemap.md

 this example there are only vulnerability functions for the loss type `structural`, but there could be more, and even fragility functions.
-This is a particular kind of hazard calculation in which the only output generated will be the hazard site collection, a grid enclosing the exposure with a grid spacing of 10 km and the sites where there are no close assets discarded.
-"Close" here means within the region grid spacing.
+This is a particular kind of hazard calculation in which the only output generated will be the hazard site collection, coming from the sites_csv file provided by the hazard team.

 Let's suppose that the calculation ID of this hazard calculation is 1000.
 The hazard has to be prepared only once, so it is not a problem if the preparation is slow.
-The slowness will due to the procedure associating the assets to the hazard sites, which will involve millions of asset for South America.
-However, since it uses the rtree library which is very fast, it should not take long (< 1 hour?)
+The slowness will due to the procedure associating the assets to the hazard sites, which will involve millions of assets for South America.
+However, since it uses the rtree library which is very fast, it should take just minutes.

 Having prepared the hazard, we can now run the risk on a given shakemap.
 For that, one need a `job_risk.ini` file like the following::